vikingair/react-rewired/README.md

 store.set({ data: { user: { login: { email: 'some@mail.com' } } } });

 // and this would affect ONLY the email if data, user and login
-// would have been leafs instead of objects.
+// would have been nodes instead of objects.
 ```

 [license-image]: https://img.shields.io/badge/license-MIT-blue.svg